 Where the Authority finances capital expenditure by debt, it must put aside resources to repay that debt in later years.
 The amount charged to the revenue budget for the repayment of debt is known as Minimum Revenue Provision (MRP).
 Any remaining balance is known as the Capital Financing Requirement (CFR).
-Although there has been no statutory minimum since 2008, the Authority is required to have regard to the Department for Communities and Local Government's Guidance on Minimum Revenue Provision (the CLG Guidance), most recently issued in 2017.
+Although there has been no statutory minimum since 2008, the Authority is required to have regard to the Department for Levelling Up, Housing and Communities' Guidance on Minimum Revenue Provision (the DLUHC Guidance), most recently issued in 2017.

-The CLG Guidance requires the Authority to approve an Annual MRP Statement each year and also recommends a number of options for calculating a prudent amount of MRP.
+The DLUHC Guidance requires the Authority to approve an Annual MRP Statement each year and also recommends a number of options for calculating a prudent amount of MRP.
 The following statement is the Council's MRP policy that incorporates options recommended in the Guidance as well as prudent approaches determined locally.

-The MRP on the balance of CFR relating to the period before 1st April 2008 is charged at 2% per annum.
+The MRP on the balance of supported debt as at 1st April 2018 is amortised on a straight line basis at 2% per annum.